12 Manager Retreat Ideas That Build Leadership Excellence

 11. The Art of Delegation – Lake Austin Spa Resort, TX

 Delegation is one of the hardest skills to master.
-This retreat uses interactive frameworks and exercises to help managers let go and empower their teams.
-The lakeside setting, complete with kayaking, journaling, and spa access, makes it easier to practice balance in more ways than one.
+This retreat uses frameworks and exercises to help managers let go, empower teams, and focus on higher-leverage work.
+The lakeside setting with kayaking, journaling, and spa access reinforces the theme—balance isn't just a concept; it's something you practice.

 12. Creative Leadership Immersion – New Orleans, LA

-When you want managers to think differently, creativity is your best tool.
-In New Orleans, managers explore leadership through music, food, and storytelling, paired with workshops that connect those experiences back to their roles.
-A boutique hotel with private meeting space.
+When you want managers thinking differently, immerse them in creativity.
+New Orleans offers leadership through music, food, and storytelling, paired with workshops connecting those experiences back to management.
+A boutique hotel with private meeting space keeps the group together while the city's energy fuels fresh thinking.

 At The Offsite, we live and breathe retreats.
 Think of us as your behind-the-scenes partner who makes the entire process seamless, from the first venue search to the last group dinner toast.
 All you need to do is show up and focus on your managers.
 We’ll handle the rest.